 Photo Courtesy of sea turtle

 If you want to get your fill on exotic meats stop by Alligator Soul.
-Depending on the night, you may be able to munch on elk, bison yak, ostrich and even gator.
+Depending on the night, you may be able to munch on elk, bison yak, ostrich and even gator egg rolls.
 It is an adventurous eaters dream!

 Photo Courtesy of Alligator Soul

-What will you add to your Savannah Bucket List?
+What things to do are on you Savannah Bucket List?

 Things to do in Savannah by Points and Travel